 And that’s not just our inclination.
 Ariyh says science backs up the fact that we want to see others like us using a product that we’d potentially buy.

-Social proof for the win!
+Social proof of the win!

-So if you’re in ecommerce and selling a product, how do you incentivize your customers to use and share your product?
+So if you’re in e-commerce and selling a product, how do you incentivize your customers to use and share your product?

 How do you make success inevitable so they either return for more or tell all their friends?

 That’s why I love the Ohm Store.
 They’ve leveraged their actual customers to create a super genuine marketing strategy.

 Pretty neat when you think about their story.

 Get your own singing bowl from the Ohm Store here (not an affiliate link).

 Who should I tear down next?